Dynamics365/dynamics365.github.io/about.md

   * PowerShell scripts debugging for deployment errors.

-#### If there is a customization, then should follow these things
+# Coding philosophy
   * Minimizing the footprint of changes (I know how painful is when merging code from different partners or upgrade or installing hot-fix).
   * Where to make the change (always at the highest level and in this order: class, table, form data source field/method, form control).
   * Using field groups (The reason this reduces footprint).
   * Upgrades and system maintainability.
   * Design for a service-oriented architecture.
   * Design for code reuse.
-  * Apply Dynamics AX design patterns.
+  * Apply Dynamics 365 design patterns and coding best practices.
-  * Apply Best practice.

-#### The functions which I've been working with
+# The modules which I've been working with

   * **General Ledger**
 	* Financial Dimension